 Yale University recognizes marriages (opposite- and same-sex) as well as civil unions or legal partnerships created by states, regardless of name.
 We welcome the participation of graduate student spouses or partners in many of our Graduate School of Arts and Sciences (GSAS) and McDougal Graduate Student Life (GSL) events.

-Legally married spouses or civil union partners of Yale graduate students are eligible for Yale Student Affiliate ID Card, which confers these and other Yale privileges:
+Legally married spouses or civil union partners of Yale graduate students are eligible for a Yale Sponsored Identity (SI) Access Card ID Badge, formerly called a Yale Affiliate or Spouse ID card, which confers these and other Yale privileges:

 - Yale Gym membership for a fee and access to athletic facilities and fitness classes

 - Yale library privileges